michaelnmmeyer/dharma/views/documentation.md

 website, because our schemas are more restrictive.
 Even so, they are more permissive than they should.

+We currently have four schemas.
+The schema used to validate a given text is inferred from the file name.

 <ul>
 <li><a href="/documentation/inscription">Inscriptions</a> (files named
 DHARMA_INS*)</li>